calebstewart/pwncat/docs/source/commands/upload.rst

 interface, and a progress bar is displayed.

 .. code-block:: bash

-    (local) pwncat$ upload --help
-    usage: upload [-h] source destination

-    Upload a file from the local host to the remote host
+    :caption: Upload a script to the remote host

-    positional arguments:
-      source
-      destination

-    optional arguments:
-      -h, --help   show this help message and exit
+    upload ./malicious.sh /tmp/definitely-not-malicious